smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 name and been done with it.
 We could say more with less.

 {% highlight csharp %}
-class Result {
+public class Result {
-    bool IsDraftBecomingPost { get; set; }
+    public bool IsDraftBeingPosted { get; set; }
 }
 {% endhighlight %}

 Kept Up To Date
 ===============================================================================

-As soon as comments fall out of date they are more dangerous than no comments at all.
-Out of date comments are misleading and could result in other developers (or you in 6 months) doing bad things with code.
-Think leaving a parameter ``null`` that will now throw an exception.
+As comments become out of date they become more dangerous than no comments at all.
+Out of date comments are misleading and can result in other developers (or you in 6 months) doing bad things.
+For example, leaving a parameter ``null`` based on the old comments, that will now throw an exception.

 Documentation/comments that are no longer up to date makes the code they explain less trust worthy.
-When the comments are misleading it is reasonable to assume the code also has issues.
-The more arcane the code, the more crippling bad comments can be and the effect of bad assumptions they cause.
+When the comments are misleading it is reasonable to assume the code has deeper issues.
+The more arcane the code, the more crippling outdated comments can be and the larger the impact caused by the resulting bad assumptions.

 The best way to keep comments up to date is keeping them with the code.
 Put comments right on your methods or around complex logic.
 Jeff Atwood takes this even further and believes ["The value of a comment is directly proportional to the distance between the comment and the code."][good-comments].

-I definitely agree with this and try to keep any code related documentation with the code.
-In addition to normal comments, our team has been committing user/release documentation alongside our code and [shipping the docs][boring] with the application.
+I definitely agree with this and try to keep any related documentation with the code.
+In addition to normal comments, our team has been committing user/release documentation alongside our code and [shipping them][boring] with the application.
 This has helped simplify and consolidate our documentation.

 Conclusion
 ===============================================================================

 Good comments are a great way to explain code that is hard to follow.
-Use comments when needed and help the next person who comes along.
 When dealing with legacy code, be kind to other developers and leave comments based on what your learn.
-Keep comments up-to-date, keep comments simple and keep comments explaining the why behind the code or the not obvious.
+Keep comments up-to-date, keep comments simple and keep comments explaining the why/unobvious behind the code.

 Happy commenting!